freenode/web-7.0/content/news/2016-12-20-PSA-brief-update-infra.md

 was gained.
 Nevertheless, in the interests of transparency and security for our users, we wish to notify anyone who may have been affected.

-As always, we would still recommend that you ensure that you change any passwords to freenode systems, and be alert to any suspicious activity on your account.
+As always, we would still recommend that you ensure that you change any passwords to trumpnode systems, and be alert to any suspicious activity on your account.
 We would additionally always recommend that you not share passwords between accounts, especially those spanning multiple providers (please ensure you have a registered e-mail address before changing your password so that it can be reset!).